lum3on/ComfyUI_Insightface-Installer/README.md

 ### Common Issues

 1. **"Python embedded not found"**
+   - The installer should auto-detect your installation type, but you can manually override if needed
-   - Ensure you're using "Regular ComfyUI" if you don't have a portable installation
-   - Check that `python_embeded` folder exists in your ComfyUI root
+   - If you have a portable installation, ensure the `python_embeded` folder exists in your ComfyUI root
+   - If auto-detection fails, manually select "Regular ComfyUI" for standard installations

 2. **"Download failed"**
    - Check your internet connection